 At North Orlando Surgical Group, we are proud to have established a unique surgical practice characterized by superior skills and extraordinary services both to the patient we care for as well as their referring physicians.
-We are recognized throughout Lake MAry, Orange City, and all of Central Florida for our ability to perform complex procedures in the least invasive way.
+We are recognized throughout Lake MAry, Orange City, and all of Central Florida for our ability to perform complex general surgery procedures in the least invasive way.
 Our attentive staff is focused on providing the highest level of personal services and are committed to making every patient’s surgical experience as comfortable and convenient as it can be.

 Do You Need An Appointment ?
 Please call today (386) 775-0333 or

 The main function of the Breasts is to make milk for breastfeeding a baby.
 The raised area on the outside is the nipple.
 Surrounding the nipple is darker colored skin called the areola.
 The inside of the breast is made up of glandular, fat and supportive tissue.
 Breast tissue is composed of milk glands, milk ducts, supportive tissue (dense breast tissue) and fatty tissue otherwise known as non-dense breast tissue.
 Not every abnormality of the breast indicates breast cancer or requires a breast biopsy surgery.
 There are various diseases of the breast to include fibrocystic breast disease, fibroadenoma, DCIS, micro-macro calcifications and breast cyst(s).